maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ### Note

-**/!\ Since Release 1.10, cache is no longer duplicated but shared by all services**
+**/!\ Since Release 1.10, cache is no longer duplicated but shared by all services** *This lowers the overhead of the cache in memory and the numbers of cache to fetch it from crowdsec in situation with many services*

 Each middleware in traefik has it's own data and is instanciated by service.
 This means if there are 10 services protected by the bouncer in streaming or live mode, the cache will be duplicated to all 10 services.